Just when we thought IRA distribution rules changed enough for a while with the 2019 SECURE Act, there’s more possible changes to be aware of.

 IRS Proposed Regulations on RMDs

 The IRS proposed some regulations earlier this year to modify or clarify some of the rules that came from the Setting Every Community Up for Retirement Enhancement Act of 2019 (SECURE Act).
-The SECURE Act created more complexity in the distribution rules and now they might be getting even more complicated.
-If finalized, these regulations could affect 2022 RMDs.
+The SECURE Act created more complexity in the distribution rules and now they are getting even more complicated.

 One of the biggest changes made by the 2019 SECURE Act was to eliminate the life expectancy payout for most non-spouse beneficiaries of inherited retirement accounts and instead require the account be fully distributed by the end of the tenth year after the decedent’s year of death.